 However, if you’re unable to quit drinking each night, you struggle to control how much you drink or you black out often, you probably need to seek some type of counseling for alcoholism.
 If you’re unable to quit drinking on your own, you may be addicted to alcohol.

-You can also call an alcohol hotline if you’re searching for information about treatment, such as how much it costs, what type of treatment is available and how long treatment lasts.
+You can also call an alcohol hotline if you’re searching for information about treatment, such as how much it costs, what type of treatment is available and how long rehab lasts.
 Family and friends affected by alcoholism can call hotlines to get information for their loved ones or to start the process of enrolling their child in treatment.

 The conversation that you have when you call an alcohol hotline depends on which hotline you call and the purpose of your call.

 Some people call hotlines for general information about addiction or when they need help determining whether they need treatment.
 If you call a treatment center or referral hotline, you may receive an over-the-phone assessment or general answers about the treatment process.
-If you call support group offices, you’ll learn information about local support group meetings for alcoholics and how they can aid your recovery.
+If you call support group offices, you’ll learn information about local support group meetings for alcoholics and how they can aid your alcohol recovery.